CesarChaMal/credit_suisse_trial_multithreading/README.md

 Modifier_Double=true

+It can be use this class to generate test cases

+com.credit_suisse.app.execs.InstrumentFileGenerator

+Design Patterns used

+Static Factory
+Singleton
+Strategy
+Builder
+Dependency Injection
+Dao
+Dto
+Iterator
+Decorator
+Command

+OOO Principles applied

+Single-responsiblity principle (All the classes should follow this principle as an example TaskManager class) Open-closed principle (Static Factory added for CalculatorEngine to not violate this principle) Liskov substitution principle (Decorator, Strategy, Composite for example used for the Instrument class) Interface segregation principle (Any of the calculations modules classes) Dependency Inversion Principle (Dependency Injection and Strategy for example used in CalculatorEngineManager class)

+Trial Description

 In the financial world we're operating on a term "financial instrument".
 You can think of it as of a collection of prices of currencies, commodities, derivatives, etc.